 Once thawed, you can serve your pie straight from the fridge or allow it to come up to room temperature (2 hours at most) before serving.

-It is important that you do not thaw your pie on the counter at room temperature, as this will make your crust soggy!
+It is essential that you do not thaw your pie on the counter at room temperature, as this will make your crust soggy!